arthurteisseire-epitech/DEV_epicture_2019/readme.md

    - android-studio
    - the android emulator
 - In addition add "ANDROID_SDK_ROOT=$HOME/Android/Sdk" permanently to your env
-- At the root of the project exec the following command:
+- At the root of the project exec the following command (replace $USER by your username):

-    echo 'sdk.dir = $HOME/Android/Sdk' > ./android/local.properties
+    echo 'sdk.dir = /home/$USER/Android/Sdk' > ./android/local.properties

 - Logout
 - Install yarn